SteamedGit/2D_RPG_GAME/README.md

 * Character model with working colliders and running, jumping, attacking and blocking animations.
 * Camera follow and bounds set up.
 * Enemy eyeball that chases the player and can kill or be killed by the player.
+* Basics of the branching dialogue system implemented.

 More to come.